pdemeulenaer/cicd-databricks-github/README.md

 * (optional) Automate the copy of the dag file to S3 bucket

-* (optional) Use a pool for clusters to keep them alive between tasks within a job
+* (optional) Use a pool for clusters to keep them alive between tasks within a job.
+Then indicate in each task the id of the pool cluster, instead of the configuration of a new cluster for each task.
+This will speed up drastically execution of multi-task jobs

 * (optional) Put all functions into a utils.py module that we can refer to in any file.